Particular/docs.particular.net/Content/NServiceBus/sagas-in-nservicebus.md

 When the time is up, the Timeout Manager sends a message back to the saga causing its Timeout method to be called with the same state message originally passed.

 **IMPORTANT** : Don't assume that other messages haven't arrived in the meantime.
-Plase note how the timeout handler method first checks if the `Message2` message has arrived.
+Please note how the timeout handler method first checks if the `Message2` message has arrived.

 ## Ending a long-running process